yarienkiva/anonscraper.py/README.md

 # anonscraper.py
 A webscraper to download anonfile hosted files in bulk.
-Takes a raw pastebin link as input.
+Takes a raw pastebin (https://pastebin.com/raw/...)link as input.

 ![quick context](anonscrape.jpg)
 > Translation : I got a pastebin of a bunch of links to dumps hosted on anonfile but the js is a pain.
 Does anybody have a way to not  manually click to download everything?